El mundo cabe en una canción

-El Mundo Cabe en Una Canción (The World Fits in a Song) is a studio album released by Argentinian recording artist Fito Páez.
+El mundo cabe en una canción (The World Fits in a Song) is a studio album released by Argentine recording artist Fito Páez.
 Released by Sony BMG on September 21, 2006, it was recorded at the Circo Beat Studios in Argentina.
 The album track list was ordered by Páez on a specific sequence telling a "story".
 To promote the album, Páez released "Eso Que Llevas Ahí" as the lead single.
 El Mundo earned Páez a Latin Grammy for Best Rock Solo Vocal Album, and was certified gold by the Argentine Chamber of Phonograms and Videograms Producers.

 Background

 Following the recording and release of the live album Moda y Pueblo in 2005, a collaborative album with Gerardo Gandini, Fito Páez recorded El Mundo Cabe en Una Canción at his Circo Beat Studios in Argentina from June to September 2006, while his second film as director, ¿De Quién es el Portaligas?
 (Whose is the Garter Belt?), was being edited.
 El Mundo is the first studio album recorded by Páez since the Latin Grammy Award nominated album Naturaleza Sangre (2005).
 About the album, Paéz said: "it was born as a music, I listened and then I placed the lyrics... it is a political issue, in the deepest sense of the word."